-- a. provide 2 or more types of refinements - b. monitor rabbits frequently to ensure that the refinements do not cause health problems (e.g. choking, poisoning, obstruction of the digestive tract, transmission of pathogens) (8) - c. avoid unbalancing the ration when using food-based refinements (they should be a complement to a balanced diet not a supplement) - d. ensure platforms allow for easy passage of urine and manure and are made from sanitizable material - e. provide hay or straw in a rack rather than loose on the cage/pen floor to minimize soiling.
+- a. consider safety of refinements prior to their use.
+For example, soft wood objects may splinter and contain noxious volatile oils, while some hard woods may contain toxicants, for example, unpeeled apple wood contains cyanide - b. monitor rabbits frequently to ensure that the refinements do not cause health problems (e.g. choking, poisoning, obstruction of the digestive tract, transmission of pathogens) (7) - c. replace or sanitize refinements that become heavily soiled - d. evaluate rabbit behaviour and use of refinements to ensure those chosen are meeting the intended goals and adjust or replace, as needed (7) - e. avoid unbalancing the ration when using food-based refinements (they should be a complement to a balanced diet not a supplement) - f. ensure platforms allow for easy passage of urine and manure and are made from sanitizable material - g. provide hay or straw in a rack rather than loose on the cage/pen floor to minimize soiling.